 I’m 24 and I don’t have a boyfriend.
 In the small country town where I’m from – Bendigo – this makes me a minority.
-Every time I go back, people ask, “Are you seeing anyone at the moment?”
-“Met any guys lately?”
-“What are the boys in Melbourne like?”
+Every time I go back, people ask, “Are you seeing anyone at the moment?”, “Met any guys lately?” or “What are the boys in Melbourne like?”
 Sometimes I get sympathetic looks.
 Sometimes I get knowing glances.
 She’s gay, they think.
 She just hasn’t realised it yet.
-Small towns equal small minds, right?

 I hadn’t even ordered when I heard my name being shouted across the café.

 I looked up in shock.
 I was thousands of kilometres from Bendigo, but there was Dom was in all his bastardly glory.
-We’d gone to school together, and he was dating a girl Jamie whom I’d been pretty good friends with.
+We’d gone to school together, and he was dating a girl named Jamie who I’d been pretty good friends with.

 “What the fuck are you doing here?!” he asked incredulously in his broad Australian accent.
 He was utterly gorgeous in the most bogan way possible, with dumb tatts adorning his chest, belly and feet and mini black stretchers in his ears.
 Back in year 10, I’d had a massive crush on him, and had even done graphics just to be in his class despite the fact I’d be lucky to draw a straight line with a ruler.
 Now that I was out of my hometown and lived in the big smoke, I thought I was better than everyone I’d left behind, but seeing him in front of me made all my pretention instantly dissolve.